Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 of experiments, and data analytics, we create new PAT training materials and tools including:

-1) end-to-end biopharmaceutical manufacturing process hybrid models, which can leverage the existing mechanistic models from each unit operation, provide science- and risk-based production process understanding, and quantify the spatiotemporal causal interdependencies of critical process parameters (CPPs) and critical quality attributes (CQAs);
+1) End-to-end biopharmaceutical manufacturing process hybrid models, which can leverage the existing mechanistic models from each unit operation, provide science- and risk-based production process understanding, and quantify the spatiotemporal causal interdependencies of critical process parameters (CPPs) and critical quality attributes (CQAs).

-2) bioprocess sensitivity and risk analyses, which can guide process specifications and troubleshooting, reduce release times, and support quality-by-design (QbD);
+2) Bioprocess sensitivity and risk analyses, which can guide process specifications and troubleshooting, reduce release times, and support quality-by-design (QbD).

-3) risk-based prediction, which can provide reliable guidance on dynamic decision-making, accelerate process development, and support integrated production process automation.
-In addition, we develop the digital twin-based virtual lab (vLab) and real problem-derived case studies to reinforce mechanistic knowledge, support understanding of bioprocess uncertainties, provide experiential learning, and facilitate problem-solving skills development. - Projected Impacts.
+4) Digital twin-based virtual lab (vLab) and real problem-derived case studies to reinforce mechanistic knowledge, support understanding of bioprocess uncertainties, provide experiential learning, and facilitate problem-solving skills development. - Projected Impacts.

 1) The proposed PAT online training platform can enrich the current education programs (i.e., biotechnology, biomanufacturing, machine learning) with risk-based integrated bioprocess modeling/analysis/prediction, interpretable Artificial intelligence (AI), and digital twins, which can facilitate end-to-end biomanufacturing self-learning and automation.